CONFERENCES & SYMPOSIA: Past Symposia

 For more information, contact Lisa Overholser, NY Folklore Society, 518/346-7008, firstname.lastname@example.org

-This program made possible with support from the Erie Canal Museum, the Erie Canalway National Heritage Corridor, New York Council for the Humanities, New York State Council on the Arts, and the National Endowment for the Arts.
+This program made possible with support from the Erie Canal Museum, the Erie Canalway National Heritage Corridor, New York Council for the Humanities, New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature, and the National Endowment for the Arts.

 SEE PHOTOS from the Celebration.